aws/aws-encryption-sdk-cli/README.rst

 * ``--decode`` : Base64-decode input before processing.
 * ``--encode`` : Base64-encode output after processing.

-These can be used independently or together, on any valid input or output.
+You can use them independently or together on any valid input or output.

-Be aware, however, that if you target multiple files either through a path expansion or by targetting a directory, the requested decoding/encoding will be applied to all files.
+Be aware, however, that if you are encrypting or decrypting multiple files, all of the files are encoded and decoded.

 Execution